andyfischer/rqe/docs/README.md

-# tiny-memory-db #
+# RQE - Relational Query Engine #

-Zero-dependency library for doing database-like operations on in-memory data.
+Zero-dependency Javascript library for doing database stuff with in-memory functions and data

+Inspired by relational algebra theory, but the query syntax is not SQL.

 [Query Syntax](./query_syntax.md)